-Future WCVC IRWM Plan Efforts to Continue to Reduce Dependence on Imported Water
+Future WCVC IRWM Plan Efforts to Continue to Reduce Dependence on Imported Water be critical strategies in the Region for increasing local water supply reliability and reducing dependence on imported water.

 The goal to reduce demand will continue to be central to the WCVC's IRWM efforts given the Region's ongoing need for supplemental water supplies, the increasing cost of water, and concerns about supply reliability.
-Water use efficiency, desalination, recycled water, conjunctive use, groundwater management, and stormwater capture and treatment will continue to be critical strategies in the Region for increasing local water supply reliability and reducing dependence on imported water.
+Water use efficiency, brackish groundwater desalination, recycled water, conjunctive use, groundwater management, and stormwater capture and treatment will continue to